repleo/bounca/README.md

 # Update

-To update Bounca you need to execute a couple of manual steps.
+To update BounCA you need to execute a couple of manual steps.

 ### Backup old installation